 Remove Builder-Resource access --

-Once the template has been added to your workspace, you will click on the blue Share button again, highlight the line showing Builder-Resources and click on Remove.
+Once the template has been added to your workspace, you have the choice to leave Builder Resources access (if you think you are going to have questions) or to remove Builder Resources access.
+To remove access, click on the Share button again, highlight the line showing "d.anderson..." and click on the dropdown "Remove from Project".

 Builder-Resources will have no further access to your Asana account.
 To re-instate Builder-Resource access, simply install the name and e-mail path again.